br0b/wiki-path-finder/README.md

 This project uses the official Wikimedia API.
 To find the paths it uses a backtracking algorithm.

+In the beginning of main there are

+Input and output files can contain spaces (' ') only after commas.

 Each line of the input file corresponds to a problem.
 In each line there are three words, separated by commas.
 These are respectively a language code, the title of the first article and the title of the last article.

 Each line of the output file corresponds to a solution to one of the problems specified in the input file.
 In each line there is at least one word.
 Multiple words are separated by commas.
 Each word corresponds to a wikipedia article.
 The first article is the article from which we start and the last article is the one we finish on.

+The `iofiles` folder contains example input and output files.

 ## Known bugs